On this page:

 TerraBuilder requires sufficient multi-resolution levels for each layer to create the final 3D terrain output.
 The multi-resolution levels are known as a resolution pyramid.
 It is best to create the resolution pyramid when a source is inserted in a project, if it does not have one already.
 If resolution pyramids are not created, TerraBuilder creates them automatically before creating an MPT file.
 More about: Creating resolution pyramids > If the Oracle database is used for layer storage, layers can be uploaded to Oracle and then used as needed.
-More about: Uploading to Oracle >
+More about: Loading from Oracle >

 Step 5: Layer Manipulation

 Numerous operations can be performed on your project layers in order to prepare them for inclusion in the final database.
 These include:

 - Adjusting the layer’s dimensions and its visible extent.

 - Adjusting the color of image layers and the elevation parameters of elevation layers.

 - Adjusting the UPP and coordinates of layers relative to each other, by matching visible, physical, features in two different layers.